What is Food Allergy?

 Wear an 'Anaphylaxis' medical alert bracelet or equivalent.

 - Mild / Moderate Allergic Reactions: Antihistamines can help relieve symptoms.

 - Severe Allergic Reactions / Anaphylaxis: Adrenaline delivered intramuscularly is the primary treatment used in these cases.
 Adrenaline autoinjector 'pens' (Epipen, Anapen, Jext, Emerade) are typically used to administer adrenaline to the anterior thigh.
 If there is no improvement within 5 minutes then a further dose is given.

 Food Allergy Testing

 Perform an allergy test is easy, the skill lies in interpreting the result in the context of the patient's symptoms.
 Sometimes there is no link between the suspected allergen and the symptoms.
-As the case study below explains, trying to be your own detective can be misleading and take you along the wrong path and away from recovery.

 When to seek medical advice

 If you think you or your child may have a food allergy, it is very important to ask for a professional diagnosis from your GP.
 If appropriate, they can then recommend a reputable specialist allergy testing clinic such as Allergy Ireland for expert interpretation.